trohat/backend_api/README.md

-## Basic backend API for simple movie MongoDB database.
+## Basic backend API for simple movie database

+This API is created in Node.js with the help of Express.
+The database used is MongoDB with mongoose.

 Database is created on localhost (this will be configurable in the future) and requires active installation of MongoDB.

-This API is able to use four basic HTTP methods (get, post put and delete).
+This API is able to use four basic HTTP methods (get, post, put and delete).

+For validation, the Joi module as well as implicit mongoose validation is used.

 To install dependencies, type `npm install` in the app root directory.